ChowdhuryJoy108/ChowdhuryJoy108/README.md

 <h3>🔭 Looking Forward </h3>
-<p align="center" >I'm continuously looking to improve and evolve as a developer.
+<p>I'm continuously looking to improve and evolve as a developer.
 If you're interested in collaborating or have a project in mind, feel free to reach out!</p>